Accept cashless payments at your food truck and market stall in Switzerland

-Over 90% of Swiss consumers prefer to pay contactlessly — if you only accept cash at the food truck, you lose revenue.
+Over 90% of Swiss consumers prefer to pay contactless — if you only accept cash at your food truck, you are losing sales.
 But which solution suits your stand?
 Card terminal, Tap to Pay, TWINT QR code or a food webshop?
-Our four guides show you step by step how to set up each option, what it costs and who it is suitable for.
+Our four guides show you step by step how to set up each option, how much it costs, and who it is suitable for.

-This overview page summarises the four guides and helps you find the right payment solution for your business model — whether walk-in customers at the weekly market, pre-orders via Instagram or catering orders via QR invoice.
+This overview page summarises the four guides and helps you find the right payment solution for your business model — whether walk-in customers at the weekly market, pre-orders via Instagram, or catering jobs via QR invoice.

 Guide 1: Mobile card terminal for food trucks and market stalls